urlaube/startbootstrap-scrolling-nav/README.md

 # StartBootstrap-Scrolling-Nav theme
 The StartBootstrap-Scrolling-Nav theme is a single-page theme for [Urlaube](https://github.com/urlaube/urlaube) that is based on the [Scrolling-Nav theme](https://github.com/BlackrockDigital/startbootstrap-scrolling-nav/tree/v3.3.7) created by [Start Bootstrap](https://startbootstrap.com/).

+You can create multiple pages by putting one or more content files in sub-folders.

 ## Installation
 Place the folder containing the theme into your themes directory located at `./user/themes/`.